LazarescuRazvan/Test-Case-Samples/README.md

 **Expected result:**

-Search engine should display your product correctly.
+Search engine should display your product correctly and similar products.

 **Test data:**